ifibrasil/stocdebt/README.md

 ## Methodology

 The package has been used in some editions of the institution's [Fiscal Follow-Up Report](https://www12.senado.leg.br/ifi/publicacoes-ifi?tipo=relatorio), a monthly report on the fiscal stance of the Brazilian government.
 For more methodological details about the simulations (in portuguese), please read [Special Study n.
 18](https://www2.senado.leg.br/bdsf/bitstream/handle/id/645203/EE18.pdf) (2023), [Technical Note n.
 54](https://www2.senado.leg.br/bdsf/bitstream/handle/id/651183/NT54_Sensibilidade_cenarios_estocasticos_divida.pdf) (2024) and [Technical Note n.
-60](LINK HERE).
+59](https://www12.senado.leg.br/ifi/publicacoes-1/pasta-notas-tecnicas/2025/setembro/nota-tecnica-no-59-pacote-r-cenarios-estocasticos-da-divida-publica-set-25).
 The latter is simply a Portuguese version of the package's vignette.

 ## Standard R documentation in PDF